-There are two justifications.
-The first is that "counterfeiting and piracy
+The justification is that "counterfeiting and piracy ... [appear] to

-The second is a citation from Article 17(2) of the Charter of Fundamental
+The directive cites Article 17(2) of the Charter of Fundamental Rights

-window (Presumption of innocence, and proportionality of punishments).
+the window (Presumption of innocence, and proportionality of

-Irish Free Software Organisation would like to point out that it is
+Irish Free Software Organisation therefore proposes that the

 Why is a Free Software organisation concerned?

-GNU/Linux operating system.
-SCO claims that all users of GNU/Linux have to
+the GNU/Linux operating system and is claiming that all users of

-have be dragged into it.
-The Free Software Foundation and others have had
+GNU/Linux have be dragged into it.
+The Free Software Foundation has

 Despite it's numerous appearances in court, SCO has yet to be proven